Lekensteyn/pdf.js-wiki/Contributing.md

 **Generating Reference Images**

 The reference tests require you to generate the original snapshots for comparison.
 The snapshots should be generated before you make any changes to the code.
-For my development I have two pdf.js folders one that is checkout from the mozilla master and one from my own fork.
+If you are diligent you can just use one folder and always update the snapshots before you make code changes.
+For my development, I have two pdf.js folders one that is checkout from the mozilla master and one from my own fork.
 I never modify the mozilla master folder except for updating and use it to generate snapshots and then move them over to my forked pdf.js folder.
-If you are diligent you can just use one folder and always update the snapshots before you make code changes.
 To generate these snapshots:

 ```
 cd pdf.js/test/